prenots/cloudrexx/modules/FavoriteList/readme.md

 All Favorites from your Catalog (current session) are listed.

-Basicly, all placeholders are self explanatory.
+Basically, all placeholders are self explanatory.
 All available options are listed in the predefined examples (`modules/FavoriteList/View/Template/Frontend/Default.html`).

 #### Block
 It's an element which can be placed everywhere.
 But mainly used as a sidebar.

-Basicly, all placeholders are self explanatory.
+Basically, all placeholders are self explanatory.
 All available options are listed in the predefined examples (`themes/standard_4_0/favoritelist_block.html` & `themes/standard_4_0/favoritelist_block_list.html`).

 For each theme you have to created the necessary two templates.

-The `favoritelist_block_list.html` stores the placeholder for the AJAX-Requests, this means: the content is loaded dynamically on every change to your catalog.
+The `favoritelist_block_list.html` stores the placeholder for AJAX-Requests, this means: the content is loaded dynamically on every change to your catalog.

 #### JavaScript
-To modify your catalog, there are 3 different actions you can perform.
+To modify your catalog, there are two different actions you can perform.

 ##### Add Favorite
-To add a Favourite dynamically through ajax without a tedious page reload.
+To add a Favourite dynamically through AJAX without a tedious page reload.
-Your custom data is set as data-attributes.
+Add the data as data-attributes.
 The following attributes are available:

  - title (must be defined)
  - link